Plyscraper: Future

 The use of mass timber has been popular in Europe for a few years but has started to gain traction in the United States as knowledge of engineered woods has developed and experience with them as construction materials has increased.
 Plyscrapers are still in their infancy stage, but as we learn more about mass timber and become more proficient using it, many mass-timber buildings are currently being proposed.
 In fact, they are becoming increasingly popular among contractors and builders due to the ease of construction, as putting together a plyscraper is faster and quieter compared to its steel and concrete counterparts.

 Proposals to build more plyscrapers are in the works around the globe.
 In Tokyo, a 350 m (1,148 ft)-tall plyscraper called the W350 Project has been proposed with a 2041 completion target that would be a hybrid of 90% engineered wood and 10% steel.
-Research and planning are underway in London for the Oakwood Tower, which will reach an estimated 300 m (984 ft) into the sky, making it an 80-story addition to the London skyline.
+Research and planning are underway in London for the Oakwood Tower, which will reach an estimated 300 m (984 ft) into the sky, making it an 80-storey addition to the London skyline.
 And a design team in Chicago has proposed a concept for a building to be called the River Beech Tower that would be 228 m (748 ft) tall and deploy an "exterior diagrid system" to exploit timber's natural axial strength, allowing efficient load distribution throughout the building.